Justy6674/brand-burst-blitz/README.md

-# JBSAAS: AI-Powered Business Content & Social Automation Platform
+# JBSAAS: AI-Powered Healthcare Content & Patient Engagement Platform

-JBSAAS is a comprehensive, full-stack SaaS platform that empowers Australian businesses with AI-driven content creation, social media management, blog publishing, competitive analysis, and specialized business services.
-Built on React with Supabase backend and powered by OpenAI, JBSAAS provides businesses with a complete digital marketing automation solution.
+JBSAAS is a comprehensive, full-stack SaaS platform specifically designed for Australian healthcare professionals and practices.
+From GPs and medical specialists to allied health, psychology, and social work practices, JBSAAS provides AHPRA-compliant content creation, patient engagement tools, and practice marketing automation that adheres to Australian healthcare regulations including AHPRA guidelines and TGA advertising requirements.
+Built on React with Supabase backend and powered by OpenAI with healthcare-specific compliance checking.

+**🇦🇺 Australia-Only Launch** → **🏥 Healthcare-Only Focus** → **📈 Future Expansion** (Other Industries, New Zealand)
 DONT OVERWRIGHT CODE WITHOUT APPROVAL
 THE MEMBERS AREA NEEDS TO PROVIDE FOR NON-TECHNICALLY ADEPT USERS AND ALL OF THEIR TECHNICAL NEEDS - E.G IF GO-DADDY WEBSITE THEY HAVE A BLOG SYSTEM, HOWEVER IF ANOTHER SYESTEM WE CAN EMBED, ALL THE WAY TO JUST A CONTENT AND IMAGE GENRATOR AND PLANNER.
 BE SMART-
 ---